helloshowup/SOW2/README.md

 # AI Agent Workflow Backend

 A minimal backend setup for running an AI agent every 10 minutes, persisting results, and emailing the top five outcomes.
-Designed as a self‑hosted MVP on a single instance.
+Designed as a self‑hosted MVP on a single instance and should be demo by the Debonairs brand in \dev-research\brand_repo.yaml only

 ## Table of Contents